Metropolis-nexus/metropolis.nexus/Privacy Policies.md

 ## Children
 The Services are intended for users aged 18 years or older (or the age of majority in your jurisdiction).
 Minors are not permitted to use the Services.

+## COPPA Compliance
+We comply with the Children's Online Privacy Protection Act (COPPA) in the United States.
+We do not knowingly collect personal information from children under 13 years of age.
+If we become aware that we have inadvertently collected such information, we will delete it promptly.
+Parents or guardians who believe their child has provided us with personal information should contact us at tommy@metropolis.nexus to request deletion.

 ## Law enforcement and legal requests
 We respond to valid legal processes in jurisdictions where we are subject to the court's authority.
 We will notify affected users unless legally prohibited or where notification would create a risk of harm.